jcockbain/jamescockbain.com/README.md

 To run locally, `npm install`, then `gatsby develop`, then open `http://localhost:8000`.

-The app is deployed to [jamescockbain.com](http://jamescockbain.com).
+The app is deployed to [jamescockbain.com](http://jamescockbain.com) with Netlify.